-What is lent?
+What is the season of lent?
 Who observes it?
 How is it observed?
 These are simple questions that come with long answers.
 I used to ask these questions prior to becoming a Catholic as an adult.
 You too may have these questions, especially if you are new to the Christian faith or a member of a church that does not regularly participate in the season, you may be wondering what is Lent and how it is traditionally observed.

 The history of Lent goes back to the early days of the Christian Church.
 Celebrations vary from sect to sect.
 While some share many of the rules of Catholic Lent, others seem quite different.
 Here's a brief summary to help get you acquainted with the various traditions.